bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 We now know how to switch directories, run programs, and look at the contents of directories, but how do we look at the contents of files?

+There are a multitude of programs you can use to look at your files -- we are only going to look at a couple of them, but there are plenty more.
 The easiest way to examine a file is to print out all of the contents using the program `cat`, which is short for 'concatenate'.
 Enter the following command:

 ```bash
 cat car-speeds.csv